Media Frequently Asked Questions

 What does this mean for domestic and international students at Toi Ohomai?

 The changes are being introduced gradually and carefully.
-Our students won’t notice any changes in 2020 and will still be able to complete their qualifications through Toi Ohomai.
-Students will also be able to enrol in further courses, including those with a duration of more than one year.
+Our students are still able to complete their qualifications through Toi Ohomai.
+Students are also able to enrol in further courses.

 All qualifications will continue to be honoured and there is no change to enrolments, location of study or the continuation of courses and qualifications.